 It is going to take more than the Water Footprint Network to bring this vision to life; it is going to take a global community of dedicated individuals and committed organisations.
 We believe the Water Footprint has something special to bring as we all work together to achieve fair and smart water use.
 We have made this our mission.

 Our mission: To provide science-based, practical solutions and strategic insights that empower companies, governments, individuals and small-scale producers to transform the way we use and share fresh water within earth’s limits.

 Founded as a non-profit, multi-stakeholder network, the Water Footprint Network will focus its efforts in three key areas: the private sector, the public sector and individuals.
 We have set for ourselves the following three goals:

 To achieve these goals, we work in three strategic pillars:

 We look forward to working with you so we can all live in the world we envision.

 Village in the White Nile swamps near Bor, Jonglei, South Sudan (6°22’ N – 31°32’ E) © Yann Arthus-Bertrand / Altitude

 Interest in the water footprint grew rapidly after its introduction in academic literature.
-In the mid-2000’s, companies, in particular food and beverage companies such as Unilever, SABMiller, Heineken, Coca-Cola, Nestle and Pepsico, became increasingly aware of their water dependence and the water-related risk facing their companies.
+In 2007, companies, in particular food and beverage companies such as Unilever, SABMiller, Heineken, Coca-Cola, Nestle and Pepsico, became increasingly aware of their water dependence and the water-related risk facing their companies.